e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-DDIA-Part1.md

 # Chapter 3: Storage and Retrieval

 Next up, the topic of data storage and retrieval.
-This chapter it touches on three significantly different aspects of persistence mechanisms:
+This chapter touches on three significantly different aspects of persistence mechanisms:
 * the underlying mechanism - update-in-place vs. log-structured
 * the intended use case - transactional vs. analytical